kaijaz123/AR_Business_Card/README.md

 # AR_Business_Card
 AR Business Card done by using OpenCV and OpenGL.
-This repository includes codes that for academic orientation purpose especially AR-related projects.
+This repository is a demonstration and it includes codes that can be used for academic orientation purpose especially AR-related projects.
 Few techniques such as Aruco Marker, OpenGL API, and OpenCV libraries are utilised in this program.
 Please checkout the following contents for better understanding.

 # Requirements:
 1. OpenCV and OpenGL installation